sriramdasbalaji/VSTS-DevOps-Labs/aspdotnet/README.md

    <tr>
    </table>

-We are using **Infrastructure as a Code** in the release pipeline with an ARM template to provision the required infrastructure **(Web App and SQL database)** on Azure.
+We are using **Infrastructure as a Code** in the release pipeline with an ARM template to provision the required infrastructure **(Web App, SQL Server, SQL database, Application Insights)** on Azure.

 5. You can see in progress release as shown below.